-Immediately prior to the completion of this offering, our outstanding share capital will consist of Class A ordinary shares and Class B ordinary shares. will beneficially own all of our issued Class B ordinary shares and will be able to exercise approximately % of the total voting power of our issued and outstanding share capital immediately following the completion of this offering.
+Immediately prior to the completion of this offering, our outstanding share capital will consist of Class A ordinary shares and Class B ordinary shares.
+Mr. Larry Lei Wu, our chairman of board of directors and chief executive officer, will beneficially own all of our issued Class B ordinary shares and will be able to exercise approximately 75.1% of the total voting power of our issued and outstanding share capital immediately following the completion of this offering.
 Holders of Class A ordinary shares and Class B ordinary shares will have the same rights except for voting and conversion rights.
-Each Class A ordinary share will be entitled to vote[s], and each Class B ordinary share will be entitled to votes.
-Our Class A ordinary shares and Class B ordinary shares submitted to a vote of our shareholders, except as may otherwise be required by law.
+Each Class A ordinary share will be entitled to one vote, and each Class B ordinary share will be entitled to ten votes.
+Our Class A ordinary shares and Class B ordinary shares vote together as a single class on all matters submitted to a vote of our shareholders, except as may otherwise be required by law.
 Each Class B ordinary share will be convertible into Class A ordinary shares under any circumstances.

-As a result, upon the completion of this offering, we will be a "controlled company" as defined under the Nasdaq Stock Market Listing Rules because will hold more than 50% of the voting power for the election of directors.
+As a result, upon the completion of this offering, we will be a "controlled company" as defined under the Nasdaq Stock Market Listing Rules because Mr. Larry Lei Wu, our chairman of board of directors and chief executive officer, will hold more than 50% of the voting power for the election of directors through TALENT BOOM GROUP LIMITED and Ji Xiang Hu Tong Holdings Limited, the entities controlled by Mr. Wu.
 As a "controlled company," we are permitted to elect not to comply with certain corporate governance requirements.
 If we rely on these exemptions, you will not have the same protection afforded to shareholders of companies that are subject to these corporate governance requirements.